-In the event that full cash payment to FDEP is not made within thirty (30) Days of the Effective Date of this Consent Decree, Miami-Dade shall pay to FDEP interest on the balance due from the original due date to the date of payment, at the rate calculated pursuant to 28 U.S.C. § 1961.
+In the event that full cash payment to FDEP is not made within thirty (30) Days of the Date of Entry of this Consent Decree, Miami-Dade shall pay to FDEP interest on the balance due from the original due date to the date of payment, at the rate calculated pursuant to 28 U.S.C. § 1961.